imclarenpow/plotline-feedback/README.md

-# 📮 Plotline Feedback & Issues
+# Plotline Feedback & Bugs

 Wsg gang, this repo exists for tracking **feedback, bugs, and feature requests** for Plotline.
-There is no source code here - just a forum for you to help me improve and add to the app.
+No source code here, just a forum for you to help me improve and add to the app.

 ---

-## ✅ What you can do here
+## What you can do
 - Report a **bug** you’ve found
 - Suggest a **new feature**
 - Ask a **question** about how something works

 ---

-## 📝 How to create an issue
+## How to create an issue
 1. Go to the **[Issues tab](../../issues)**.
 2. Click **New Issue**.
 3. Choose the right template (Bug, Enhancement, Question etc).